fhildeb/lukso-node-guide/docs/guides/ssh-setup/key-login.md

 ---
-sidebar_label: "5.4 Key Usage"
+sidebar_label: "5.2 Key Login"
-sidebar_position: 4
+sidebar_position: 2
 ---

-# 5.4 Key Usage
+# 5.2 Key Login

-## 5.4 Configuring a Login Key
+## Configuring a Login Key

 In the next step, we will significantly increase the security of the node access flow by using SSH keys for authentication instead of the direct password.